7/24/2019

 Andrew Markwick

 Thank you, Jennifer.
-Good morning, everyone, and thank you for joining our Second Quarter 2019 earnings call.
-With me today are Ari Boosby, Chairman and Chief Executive Officer, Michael McDonnell, Executive Vice President and Chief Financial Officer, Eric Sherbert, Executive Vice President and General Counsel, Nick Childs, Senior Vice President, Financial Planning and Analysis, and Jen Halczak, Senior Director, Investor Relations.
+Good morning, everyone.
+And thank you for joining our second quarter 2019 earnings call.
+With me today are Ari Boothby, Chairman and Chief Executive Officer, Michael McDonnell, Executive Vice President and Chief Financial Officer, Eric Sherbert, Executive Vice President and General Counsel, Nick Childs, Senior Vice President, Financial Planning and Analysis, and Jen Haljerk, Senior Director, Investor Relations.
 Today we'll be referencing a presentation that will be visible during this call for those of you on our webcast.
-This presentation will also be available following the call on our events and presentation section of the IQVIA Investor Relations website at .iqvia.com.
+This presentation will also be available following the call on our events and presentation section of the IQVIA Investor Relations website at ir.iqvia.com.
 Before we begin, I would like to caution listeners that certain information discussed by management during this conference call will include forward-looking statements.
-Actual results could differ materially from those stated or implied by forward-looking statements due to risks and uncertainties associated with the company's business, which are discussed in the company's filings of the Securities Exchange Commission, including our annual report on Form 10K and subsequent SEC filings.
+Actual results could differ materially from those stated or implied by forward-looking statements due to risks and uncertainties associated with the company's business, which are discussed in the company's filings with the Securities Exchange Commission, including our annual report on Form 10-K and subsequent SEC filings.
 In addition, we will discuss certain non-GAAP financial measures on this call, which should be considered a supplement to and not a substitute for financial measures prepared in accordance with GAAP.
-A reconciliation of these non-GAAP measures to comparable GAAP financial measures is included in the press release and conference call presentation.
-I would now like to turn the call over to our Chairman and CEO, Ari Goosby.
-Thank you, Andrew, and
+A reconciliation of these non-GAAP measures to comparable GAAP measures is included in the press release and conference call presentation.
+I would now like to turn the call over to our Chairman and CEO, Ari Busby.

 speaker